Malan History, Family Crest & Coats of Arms

 The surname Malan was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family has held a family seat since early times.

-Important Dates for the Malan family
+Early History of the Malan family

 This web page shows only a small excerpt of our Malan research.
 Another 158 words (11 lines of text) covering the years 1439, 1613 and 1600 are included under the topic Early Malan History in all our PDF Extended History products and printed products wherever possible.